strigo/strigo-rest-docs/README.md

      1. Install Hugo: `brew install hugo`

 1. Verify that Hugo is installed: `hugo version`
-1. Clone this repository.
+1. Clone this repository
-1. Install the theme submodule by running `git submodule init && git submodule update`
+1. Change directory to the `strigo-rest-docs` directory
-1. Change directory to the `strigo-rest-docs` directory.
+1. Install the theme submodule by running: `git submodule init && git submodule update`
 1. Start the hugo web server: `hugo server`
 1. Go to: http://localhost:1313